mathewlewallen/awesome-free-tools/.github/pull-request-template.md

 ## Optional Section

->Please feel free to justify why your tools belongs on the awesome tools list.
+>Please feel free to justify why your tools belongs on the awesome free tools list.

 ### 📝 Notes